Submitty/submitty.github.io/_docs/sysadmin/git.md

 _Note: In order to use this script, instructors for courses needing repositories should be given limited sudo access to run this script.
-For example, you may create a group named submitty_repo_gen that has sudo access to this command, and add the instructors in this group._
+For example, you may create a group named `submitty_repo_gen` that has sudo access to this command, and add the instructors to this group._

 If the third argument is not an existing gradeable_id, the user is prompted to confirm to make these repositories.
 If confirmed, an